arturcarvalho/tutorial-1/README.md

 )
 ```

-And now when we submit the form with blank fields...nothing happens.
-That seems worse, not better.
+And now when we submit the form with blank fields...the Name field gets focus.
+Boring.
 But this is just a stepping stone to our amazing reveal!
 We have one more form helper component to add—the one that displays errors on a field.
 Oh it just so happens that it's plain HTML so we can style it however we want!

 ### &lt;FieldError&gt;